ParedesGab/PP2-memory-game/README.md

 ---
 ### Game Indications Page

-- This section explains the user how to play and the features to expect.
-It also introduces the card images whose pairs need to be found.
+- The user is redirected to this page when clicking to the "Play Instructions" button from the Home Menu page.

+- This section provides the user with an introductory explanation of the game, shows visual representations of the game cards, and gives them an option to return to the main menu.

 - This section is responsive and the images use the flex-wrap property.
 Top image and bottom images: mobiles and tablets (and larger devices), respectively: